columnflow/columnflow/docs/user_guide/plotting.md

 The previously discussed plotting functions only create plots after applying the full event selection.
-To allow inspecting and optimizing an event and object selection, Columnflow also includes plotting tasks that can be run before applying any event selections.
+To allow inspecting and optimizing an event and object selection, Columnflow also includes plotting tasks that can produce plots after each individual selection step.

 To create a simple cutflow plot, displaying event yields after each individual selection step, you can use the {py:class}`~columnflow.tasks.cutflow.PlotCutflow` task, e.g. via calling